 How do you unlock and use the Carpenter Station?

-Furniture recipes in Everwind are not handed to you.
-They drop randomly from chests in procedurally generated settlements, so thorough looting pays off.
-Always carry Lockpicks or Keys when exploring, since many of the best recipe chests have an extra layer of security.
+Furniture recipes in Everwind drop randomly from chests in procedurally generated settlements.
+Thorough looting pays off.
+Always carry Lockpicks or Keys when exploring, since many recipe chests have extra security.
 Lockpicking can fail; keys always work.

-Once you have a recipe, the Carpenter Station handles everything from decorative pieces to structural components.
-Pair it with the Block Station for the full range of customization options.
-You cannot free-craft items at either station without the recipe first, even if you have all the required materials sitting in your inventory.
+With a recipe in hand, the Carpenter Station handles everything from decorative pieces to structural components.
+Pair it with the Block Station for full customization.
+You can't free-craft items at either station without the recipe first, even with all required materials in your inventory.

-Forestwood Planks are your most-used material here.
-Each Forestwood Log converts to 3 Planks in your inventory, so keep a steady supply of logs on hand.
+Forestwood Planks are your most-used material.
+Each Forestwood Log converts to 3 Planks in your inventory, so maintain a steady log supply.
 Copper Nails require Copper Ingots processed through a Furnace, though you can also get them by breaking down barrels and furniture with a Stone Axe.

 Carpenter Station recipe list